Teradata/teddy-retailers-query-service/README.md

 > Replace **HOST** and **DATABASE_PASSWORD** with your values

-### Step 3: Sample Data
+### Step 3: Load Mock Data to Teradata Vantage Instance

 The most important step is to upload the sample data to the environment.

-There are two ways to do this -
-1. Using a SQL client software, like [DBeaver](https://dbeaver.io/download/)
-2. With the code (Python in our case)

-We have incorporated the second option in the project. <br>

-In the freshly cloned project, you will find [`data_load.sql`](/mock_data/data_load.sql) file containing SQL query to create a database and a table.
+Run the query below in a database client properly connected to your Teradata Vantage Instance.

 ``` sql
 CREATE DATABASE teddy_retailers_warehouse